Administration of NEH Division of Education Institutes and Landmarks Grants

 Participant eligibility guidelines are determined by NEH.
 Application review and offer decisions are determined by individual project teams in accordance with NEH eligibility requirements.
 Participants may not accept an additional offer or withdraw in order to accept a different offer once they have accepted an offer to attend an NEH Institutes or Landmarks program.
 Applicants who accept an offer to participate are expected to remain during the entire period of the program and to participate in its work on a full-time basis.
 Returning projects must follow the most recent participant eligibility guidelines.

-• You must reserve 10% of available spaces for advanced graduate students (those who have reached candidacy in a doctoral program or are in the final year of a terminal degree program)
+• Institutes for Higher Education Faculty must reserve 20% of the available spaces for non-tenured/non-tenure track faculty and 10% of the available spaces for advanced graduate students (individuals who have reached candidacy in a doctoral program or are in the final year of a terminal degree program).

 Stipends provide compensation to participants for their time commitment and help to defray participation costs, such as travel, program activities, lodging, and meals (for residential programs), and technical support (for virtual workshops).
 While project directors may need to use NEH funds to make initial deposits to secure such arrangements, participants use their stipends to cover these costs.
 Stipends are taxable as income.